XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

 service/blue created
 ```

-And select the new 'bluegreen' namespace as the default for this session:
+Select the new 'bluegreen' namespace as the default for this session:

 ```
 kubectl config set-context --current --namespace=bluegreen